mbeaseley/ccdesigns-components/readme.md

 This is a starter project for building a standalone Web Component using Stencil.

-Stencil is also great for building entire apps.
-For that, use the [stencil-app-starter](https://github.com/ionic-team/stencil-app-starter) instead.

 # Stencil

 Stencil is a compiler for building fast web apps using Web Components.